awsdevopsrony1/sql-data-warehouse-project/README.md

-# sql-data-warehouse-project
-Building a modern data warehouse using SQL Server with ETL pipelines, data modeling, and analytics solutions.
 # 🏗️ SQL Data Warehouse Project

 > A hands-on data engineering project where I designed and built a modern data warehouse from scratch using SQL Server covering data ingestion, transformation, modeling, and analytics.